-The Offa's Dyke Path North passes through such a vast amount of varying landscapes, rolling hills, countryside, canal towpath's, wooded areas, riverside trails and moors.
+The Offa's Dyke Path passes through such a vast amount of varying landscapes, rolling hills, escarpments, ridges, countryside, canal towpath's, wooded areas, riverside trails and moors.
 There will be long quite remote stretches, especially in the Welsh Marches.
-You will find that whilst there are not areas of very steep climbs that the accumulation of elevation gain and loss may prove tiring on some days, especially in the Vale of Clwyd.
+You will find that whilst there are not areas of very steep climbs that the accumulation of elevation gain and loss may prove tiring on some days.
+The most challenging parts will be the sections in the Black Mountains and the Vale of Clwyd.

 The Offa's Dyke Path is well waymarked and should be relatively easy to follow most of the time.
 Navigation is also straightforward as you can use the Macs Adventure Smartphone App which has maps and the GPS tracks.
 Simply download the GPS tracks for offline use and follow the route on your phone with the assurance that navigation on this tour will be made simple and you cannot get lost.
 You will find more information on downloading the app in your Macs Adventure Account.